linorobot/linorobot2_hardware/README.md

     #define SYSLOG_SERVER { 192, 168, 1, 100 }  // eg IP of the desktop computer
     #define LIDAR_SERVER { 192, 168, 1, 100 }  // eg IP of the desktop computer

 Build and upload with USB cable connected to the esp32 board.
+You should try this on the esp32 dev board before building the robot.

     cd linorobot2_hardware/firmware
     pio run -e esp32tank -t upload

-You may try this on the esp32 dev board even before building the robot.
+The serial monitor will print the IP of esp32 (here 192.168.1.101) after connected to the wifi.

+    WIFI connected
+    IP address: 192.168.1.101

 The LED on the esp32 dev board may flash three times per second, that means the IMU (MPU6050) is not detected.
-Add the IMU, then the it will try to connect the [micro ROS agent](https://github.com/micro-ROS/micro_ros_setup?tab=readme-ov-file#building-micro-ros-agent) with wifi transport.
+Add the IMU, then the it will try to connect to the [micro-ROS agent](https://github.com/micro-ROS/micro_ros_setup?tab=readme-ov-file#building-micro-ros-agent) with wifi transport.

     # Run a micro-ROS agent
     ros2 run micro_ros_agent micro_ros_agent udp4 --port 8888